pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 <img class='post-image' alt="the soul of transhumanism, painting by Greg Rutkowski" src="https://raw.githubusercontent.com/pskl/pskl.github.io/master/assets/pictures/ai2.png">

-Other image generation tools have also been developed, such as [StyleGAN](https://openai.com/blog/stylegan/) and [BigGAN](https://openai.com/blog/biggan/).
+In the past other image generation tools have also been developed, such as [StyleGAN](https://openai.com/blog/stylegan/) and [BigGAN](https://openai.com/blog/biggan/).
 These tools can generate high-resolution images of people, animals, and other objects with great detail and realism.
+But recent image generation improvements all have in common the introduction of CLIP.

-### CLIP
+### wtf is CLIP?

 CLIP (Contrastive Language-Image Pre-training) is a machine learning model developed by OpenAI that can understand the relationship between natural language and visual information.
 It is trained on a large dataset of images and their associated text captions.